-A refugium is another tank linked to your main one via tubes and a pump that circulates aquarium water through both.
+A refugium is another tank linked to your main one via tubes and a pump that circulates water through both.

 Lava Rock is porous enough to create anaerobic conditions in its pockets for de-nitrifying bacteria to form a small colony.

 Unlike the beneficial bacteria who are aerobic, these de-nitrifying bacteria are anaerobic which means that they thrive in poorly oxygenated conditions.